“What’s for dinner?”

 Here are my most-requested recipes that feature poultry and will leave you and your children well fueled and satisfied.

-Apple cinnamon turkey burgers
+1. Apple cinnamon turkey burgers

 I love to take kid-friendly foods like burgers and add different ingredients for flavor exposure and interest.
-This recipe for Apple Cinnamon Turkey Burgers is a great example with apples and herbs, served with cheese (optional), and wrapped in lettuce.

 My kids love to gently rinse beautiful butter lettuce and carefully dry it in the salad spinner to then wrap the burgers in.

-Asian turkey lettuce wraps
+2. Asian chicken lettuce wraps

 The filling can also be served over chopped romaine lettuce and rice (cauliflower or white).

-Chicken teriyaki cauliflower-rice bowl
+3. Chicken teriyaki cauliflower-rice bowl

 Rice bowls – going once, going twice; sold to 99% of kids!
 Who doesn’t love a good rice bowl?
-This Chicken Teriyaki Rice Bowl recipe aims to take a crowd-pleaser and boost the nutrient density with extra veggies and soy sauce alternative.

-Chicken “pasta” with sundried tomato pesto
+4. Chicken “pasta” with sundried tomato pesto

 Kids love pasta but swapping this ingredient for veggie noodles can be a win-win.
 Using spaghetti squash instead of traditional noodles adds more flavor, more nutrition, more color, and fewer processed ingredients.
 Kids have a blast pulling the cooked spaghetti squash strands from the skin.

-Coconut chicken tenders
+5. Coconut chicken tenders

 Chicken “Pasta” with Sundried Tomato Pesto is a one-dish meal that’s comforting and nourishing.
 In a pinch?
 Use a cooked rotisserie chicken.